FastHorse2015-2Web.jpg

 Larissa FastHorse - Playwright/Choreographer

-In 2019 Larissa entered film and television with a series at Freeform, a movie for Disney Channel, and a special for NBC.
-She is currently in development as the creator for projects with Apple TV, Taylor Made Productions, Echo Lake, and another NBC project.
-Larissa began her writer training as a Sundance Native Feature Fellow, Fox Diversity Fellow, ABC Native American Fellow, and an intern at Universal Pictures before theater.
+In 2019 Larissa entered film and television with a series at Freeform, a movie for Disney Channel, and a series for NBC.
+Since then she has been in development for projects with AppleTV, Taylor Made Productions, Echo Lake, Dreamworks, Fox, Teen Nick, and Netflix.
+Larissa began her writer training as a Sundance Native Feature Fellow, Fox Diversity Fellow, ABC Native American Fellow, and an intern at Universal Pictures before writing for theater.